I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 Uri: !Sub "http://${ALB.DNSName}/"

-Since this relays to the Internal ALB's HTTP listener via VPC Link v2, no certificate is required on the ALB side.
-The ALB's HTTP listener is specified in IntegrationTarget (a 200 response was confirmed with Uri also specified).
-With AuthorizationType: AWS_IAM, requests without an IAM signature are rejected at the REST API layer.
+Since this relays to the HTTP listener of the Internal ALB via VPC Link v2, no certificate is needed on the ALB side.
+The HTTP listener of the ALB is specified in IntegrationTarget (a 200 response was confirmed with Uri also specified).
+With AuthorizationType: AWS_IAM, requests without IAM signatures are rejected at the REST API layer.

 Step Functions Optimized Integration